manishramteke/swagger/README.md

-# swagger
-Creating API documentation with OpenAPI fka Swagger
+# API Documentation with Sprigfox

+# Swagger to markup

+# Asciidoctor